kube-reporting/metering-operator/Documentation/install-metering.md

 ### Manual install scripts

-Manual installation is generally the recommended install method until OLM can be used.
+Manual installation is generally the recommended install method unless OLM can be used, or if you need to run a custom version of metering rather than what OLM has available.
 For instructions on installing using our manual install scripts follow the [manual installation guide][manual-install].

 ### Operator Lifecycle Manager

-In a future release, OLM will be a supported installation method that will be the primary method of installation on Openshift 4.
+OLM is currently only supported on Openshift 4.0.
+For instructions on installing using OLM follow the [OLM install guide][olm-install].

 ## Verifying operation